IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

            github-src="grids/combo/features">
 </code-view>

-In our sample we are going to use the `igc-switch` component so we have to register it together with the combo:
+In our sample we are going to use the `Switch` component so we have to register it together with the combo:

 ```ts
 import {